 Exact modules will be carefully selected with the School of Mathematical Sciences, mindful that students entering the programme have not yet completed the Leaving Cert Maths curriculum.

-Mathematical Processes and Skills (MS111) Mathematical Problem Solving (MS110)

-Please note that although the modules for this course will follow the techniques practised at DCU undergraduate level, the course material will be catered specifically to the Early Entrance students.
+SEMESTER 2 Mathematical Processes and Skills (MS111) Mathematical Problem Solving (MS110) Please note that although the modules for this course will follow the techniques practised at DCU undergraduate level, the course material will be catered specifically to the Early Entrance students.
 Full details of these modules are available at: dcu.ie/registry/module_contents.php.

-A degree in mathematics opens up a range of careers including: accountancy, banking, risk analysis, tax analysis, informatics, teaching, programming, trading, statistics and management.

-"In this course, a huge emphasis is put on problem solving.
+A Future Career A degree in mathematics opens up a range of careers including: accountancy, banking, risk analysis, tax analysis, informatics, teaching, programming, trading, statistics and management.
+Intructor's Comments "In this course, a huge emphasis is put on problem solving.
 The students' problem solving skills are honed over the duration of the course, by adding to those skills and emphasizing the skills they already have.
 Work is done in groups to foster understanding, communication and teamwork along with mathematical ability.
 Students learn how to communicate their mathematical ideas to each other and how to listen to the ideas of their team members.
 The course also looks at common mistakes made at university level in maths as well as introducing new mathematical concepts such as game theory.
 In this course, the student is encouraged to be an active member of the class, rather than a passive listener.
 This course enhances mathematical ability, communication and collaboration, all of which are useful life skills."

-Dr Niamh Plunkett
+Dr Niamh Plunkett EUE Philosophy Understanding Philosophy Philosophy is possibly the most fundamental of subjects as it asks the question: 'What does it mean to be?'
+The aim of this course is to enable students to acquire the basic skills of philosophy i.e. analytic argument and essay writing; and to introduce students to some of the most profound thinkers in history.
+The course will cover some of the fundamental concerns of philosophy such as: the history of philosophy, metaphysics and epistemology, logic, ethics and political theory, the philosophy of mind.
+Will it suit me?